Bekalah/cosmogenesis-learning-engine/README.md

 --+   cd cosmogenesis-learning-engine
 --+   ```
 --+2.
 Open `index.html` in your browser.
 --+3.
-Load sample demos or craft your own dataset.
+Load sample rooms or craft your own dataset.
 --+4.
 Visit the Experiences tab to explore realms.
 --+
---+Cross-discipline demos live in `data/demos.json`.
+--+Cross-discipline rooms live in `data/rooms.json`.
 Prototype egregore cards live in `data/egregores.json` and are described in `docs/egregore_tarot.md`.
 Plugin descriptors live in `data/plugins.json` with docs in `docs/plugins.md`.
 Correspondence examples live in `data/correspondences.json` for cross-tradition study.
 --+
 --+## ✦ App Structure
 --+```